duckduckgo/duckduckhack-docs/duckduckhack/resources/git-workflow.md

 ## Step 2: Clone Your Fork of the Repository

 Forking on Github means you've made a copy up on your Github account.
-However, to edit files *locally*, you'll need to [*clone*](https://help.github.com/articles/cloning-a-repository/) that fork locally.
+However, to edit files, you'll need to [*clone*](https://help.github.com/articles/cloning-a-repository/) that fork to a machine you can access.
+In our case, that will be your [Codio environment](https://talsraviv.gitbooks.io/duckduckhackdocs/content/duckduckhack/welcome/setup-dev-environment.html).

 (Find out how to do this under [setting up your development environment](https://talsraviv.gitbooks.io/duckduckhackdocs/content/duckduckhack/welcome/setup-dev-environment.html).)

-## Step 3: Create a Working Branch
+## Step 3: Create a Working Branch for Coding

 Inside your repository, Git allows you to work on parallel versions of your code.
 These are called ["branches."]((https://www.atlassian.com/git/tutorials/using-branches/)).
 You can also think of a  branch is an "independent line of development."